 Other winners include “Shallow” from A Star is Born, written by songwriters Lady Gaga, Andrew Wyatt and Mark Ronson, along with Anthony Rossomando.
 Composer Hildur Guðnadóttir took home the trophy for Best Television Composer of the Year highlighting her outstanding work on Chernobyl

 Charles had already made a name for himself playing with jazz greats such as Rodney Whitaker, Michael Dease, Sean Dobbins, Diego Rivera, Randy Napoleon as Brian Lynch, Louis Hayes.
-In 2016, Charles discovered a new vocation as a composer of film music and in the space of two years he wrote the music for four short films.
+In 2016, Charles discovered a new vocation as a composer of film mus.
+In the space of two years he wrote the music for four short films.
 At the same time, he took the time to release the experimental music album ‘Better’.
 A record that immediately found its way into the top 50 iTunes Jazz Charts.

 Games industry body to talk creativity and employment